ably/docs/writing-style-guide.md

 The guidance here is to use sentence case for most things, as per the [Microsoft Style Guide](https://docs.microsoft.com/en-us/style-guide).

-There are some exceptions: for example, the names of products, the titles of stand-alone manuals or guides, whitepaper or article titles, and the titles of people would use word case.
+There are some exceptions: for example, the names of products, the titles of stand-alone manuals or guides, whitepaper or article titles, and the titles of people, should use title case.
+If you do need to use title case, you can use one of the widely available [tools](https://titlecaseconverter.com/).

 So, unless there is a good reason not to, use sentence case (first letter is capitalized).